-- for service personnel and other employees who are prevented from taking holidays outside term-time if the holiday will have minimal disruption to the pupil's education; and - when a family needs to spend time together to support each other during or after a crisis.
+- for service personnel and other employees who are prevented from taking holidays outside term-time and if the holiday will have minimal disruption to the pupil's education; and - when a family needs to spend time together to support each other during or after a crisis.

-All requests from parents for holiday absence must be made in writing to the school in advance, at least two weeks prior to the holiday being booked, using the form which is available from the school office.
+All requests from parents for holiday absence must be made in writing to the school in advance, at least two weeks prior to the holiday being booked, using the form which is available from the school office and on the website.
 The request should be sent for the attention of the headteacher and outline the specific reasons why the request meets the requirements of "special circumstances".

-Further information is available in the School Attendance Policy.
+Further information is available in the School Attendance Policy which will also outline the process for issuing penalty notices.